Extra large is for detailed images when you are willing to commit the time and materials to getting the absolute finest results.

 |32 Count Evenweave||22 ½"||17"||28 ½"||23"|

 We offer the highest royalty rates in the industry.
-Other pattern sellers may charge $20 or more per pattern but only around $1.50 - $2.00 of it reaches the artist.
-We're committed to paying 50% of the revenue from each sale to the creator of the art licensed to us.
-Contact us to learn more or to use our platform to create your own store and earn 80% of the revenue!
+Other pattern sellers may charge $20 or more per pattern but only around $1.50 - $2.00 of it actually reaches the artist.
+We're committed to paying 50% of the revenue from each sale directly to the creator of the art licensed to us.
+Contact us to learn more.

 We've picked out some similar patterns you may be interested in: